Skip to main content

 • Change its category.

-• Manually flip its status (e.g. mark something resolved before the next meeting confirms it).
+• Manually flip its status (e.g. mark something resolved before the next engagement confirms it).

 • Edit individual touchpoint notes.